-- input and recommendations received from the Chief Executive Officer, Executive Vice Chairman, Chief Operating Officer and other supervisors of each executive officer except the Chief Executive Officer, regarding the day-to-day performance of each individual and each executive officer's areas of responsibilities and expectations for future performance; - publicly available information with respect to the executive compensation practices of certain public companies in our industry; and - its own judgment and knowledge of the industry.
+- input and recommendations received from the Chairman and the Chief Executive Officer, and other supervisors of each executive officer except the Chief Executive Officer, regarding the day-to-day performance of each individual and each executive officer's areas of responsibilities and expectations for future performance; - publicly available information with respect to the executive compensation practices of certain public companies in our industry; and - its own judgment and knowledge of the industry.

 Input Received from Supervisors and our Executive Committee.
-The Compensation Committee has historically relied in part on the input and recommendations of the Chief Executive Officer and the Executive Vice Chairman and other supervisors of our executive officers in making its final determination regarding annual increases to base salaries of the executive officers, individual levels for bonus compensation, and whether to grant long-term equity awards to our executive officers and if so, in what forms and amounts.
-The Compensation Committee believes that the Chief Executive Officer and the

-Executive Vice Chairman, by virtue of their role in overseeing the day-to-day performance of such individuals and their positions with us and their vast experience in the industry, are appropriately suited to make informed recommendations to the Compensation Committee with respect to the foregoing elements of our executive compensation program.
+The Compensation Committee has historically relied in part on the input and recommendations of the Chairman and the Chief Executive Officer and, when the office was occupied, the Executive Vice Chairman, and other supervisors of our executive officers in making its final determination regarding annual increases to base salaries of the executive officers, individual levels for bonus compensation, and whether to grant long-term equity awards to our executive officers and if so, in what forms and amounts.
+The Compensation Committee believes that the Chairman and the Chief Executive Officer, by virtue of their role in overseeing the day-to-day performance of such individuals and their positions with us and their experience in the industry, are appropriately suited to make informed recommendations to the Compensation Committee with respect to the foregoing elements of our executive compensation program.
 As discussed below, the Compensation Committee alone determines the compensation for our Chief Executive Officer.

 Peer Group Data.
 While the Compensation Committee does not deem it necessary or appropriate to base our executive compensation program on any comparative analyses of the amounts and forms of compensation which are paid to executive officers with comparable titles at other public companies in the home appliance and consumer electronics industry, it does review annually such other public information of public companies of comparable size and nature to ours of a retail business, as well as similarly situated public companies outside the retail business industry.
 We refer to such companies collectively as our "peer group."
-For the year ended January 31, 2009, the companies which comprised our peer group for this review were hhgregg, Inc., Best Buy Co., Inc., Aaron Rents, Inc., and Rent a Center, Inc. The amount and structure of peer company compensation is a factor in the Compensation Committee's determination of the compensation of executive officers, but the Compensation Committee does not target compension of its executive officers based upon the levels of compensation of executives of the companies in our peer group due to the nature and responsibility level of each of our executive officers, since our business model and resulting levels of responsibility are not directly comparable with those of our peer group.
-However, based on the results of the review of peer companies in our peer group, we provide financing to our customers to assist in their purchases.
+For the year ended January 31, 2010, the companies which comprised our peer group for this review were hhgregg, Inc., Best Buy Co., Inc., Aaron Rents, Inc., and Rent-A-Center, Inc. The amount and structure of peer company compensation is a factor in the Compensation Committee's determination of the compensation of executive officers, but the Compensation Committee does not target compensation of its executive officers based upon the levels of compensation of executives of the companies in our peer group due to the nature and responsibility level of each of our executive officers, since our business model and resulting levels of responsibility are not directly comparable with those of our peer group.
+However, based on the results of the review of peer companies, the Compensation Committee may determine to modify compensation of our executive officers.
+Unlike the home appliance and electronics retailing companies in our peer group, we provide financing to our customers to assist in their purchases.
 This provision of financing provides us with income opportunities not available to our peers, and requires additional management responsibilities and activities by our executive officers that are not commensurate with or comparable to any executive officers of companies in our peer group.